a natural environment

-Apart from the obvious physical benefits such as the natural endorphins that come from being active and outdoors, an increase in heart rate and the calorie burns there are other less tangible benefits.
+Apart from the obvious physical benefits such as the natural endorphins that come from being active outdoors, research shows that the natural helps to regulate our nervous system which can help with anxiety or depression.

 Using the landscape can help you locate your internal, sometimes hidden feelings.
 Being outdoors can help create clarity around a situation, help you understand things better and help you find inner resources to deal with what is troubling you.

 If we pause, reflect and connect with nature we find a different kind of energy to deal with the stuff that’s going on for us.